Hosted by Ed Robertson

 Tag Archives: Ellery Queen

 This date in MAVERICK TV history: Julie Adams stars as “The White Widow,” airing Jan.
-24, 1960
+24, 1960.
+MAVERICK: LEGEND OF THE WEST: Revised Third Edition is now available both as an eBook and in softcover paperback through Black Pawn Press

 THE WHITE WIDOW Original Airdate: January 24, 1960 Synopsis.
 Bart wins $5,000 playing poker in Fairview and stores the money in a hotel safe.
 The next day, he discovers that the money has been stolen, and the hotel clerk killed.
 Needing … Continue reading →